 P = Production cost (carrying costs)

 Let's say that XYZ, Inc. uses 4,800 units of inventory each year and their order cost is around $2 per order.
 They have calculated their carrying cost per unit to be $6 per unit.
 Calculate the EOQ for XYZ, Inc.:

 Next, take the square root to arrive at EOQ = 57 units

 This means that if you order 57 units of inventory every time you place an order you will minimize your inventory costs, both your ordering and your carrying costs.

-Note that this EOQ formula does not consider any effects of interest, or opportunity cost.
-You can factor this in by using the current risk-free rate in the equation's denominator, by multiplying it by the production, or carrying cost.
+Note that this EOQ formula does not consider any effects of interest or opportunity cost.
+You can factor this in by using the current risk-free rate in the equation's denominator, by multiplying it by the production or carrying a cost.
 You can also use an online calculator for EOQ if you don't have a calculator handy.